 Using GitHub To Improve Workflow

 As embarrassing as it is to admit, this tutorial came into being because all of the “GitHub for Beginners” articles I read were way over my head.
-That’s probably because I don’t have a strong programming background, like most GitHub users.
+That’s probably because I don’t have a strong programming background, like most GitHub users that improve the workflow.
 As a result, I couldn’t identify with the way most tutorials suggest using Git-Hub, as a showcase for my programming work.

 What you might not know is that there are plenty of reasons to use GitHub if you’re not a programmer.
 According to GitHub’s educational videos, any knowledge worker can benefit, with “knowledge worker” defined as most any profession that makes use of a computer.